Akitoshi Saito: Return to Noah (2014–present)

 On June 13, 2014, Noah announced that Saito had re-signed with the promotion.
 That year, Saito partook in the 2014 Global League, which was his fifth in a row.
 Saito won six points defeating Takeshi Morishima, Katsuhiko Nakajima, and Satoshi Kojima, however he finished four points away from eventual block winner Daisuke Sekimoto.
 In April and May 2015 Saito partnered with Quiet Storm in the 2015 NOAH Global Tag League.
 The pair finished with four points having defeated the team of Mitsuhiro Kitamiya and Super Crazy as well as Colt Cabana and Chris Hero.
 They finished four points out of the block lead behind block winners Killer Elite Squad, a team compromising of Lance Archer and Davey Boy Smith, Jr. In November 2016, Saito, after a year not involved, participated in the Global League.
 This tournament proved to be unsuccessful as Saito won only one match, defeating Takashi Iizuka via disqualification, gaining two points in the tournament.
 On Noah's December 24 Winter Navigation tour show, the final show of the year for the company, Saito filled in for the injured Quiet Storm as Muhammad Yone's partner.
 While scheduled to be a title match against the GHC Tag Team Champions Go Shiozaki and Maybach Taniguchi, Storm's withdrawal from the match resulted in this becoming a non-title match.
 Saito and Yone were ultimately defeated by the heavyweight tag team champions.

 Saito took part in another Global Tag League, this one with Yone as his partner.
 The tournament proved only mildly successful for the team as they finished sixth in the eight team block, however, the team did defeat GHC Heavyweight Champion Katsuhiko Nakajima and Masa Kitamiya on the final day of the tournament to prevent their team from a potential opportunity in the finals.
 On July 28, 2018, Saito and Naomichi Marufuji defeated The Aggression (Katsuhiko Nakajima and Masa Kitamiya) to win the GHC Tag Team Championship.

+Retirement road (2024)

+On March 31, 2024, Saito won his first singles championship, the World Heavyweight Championship at ZERO1 Noto Peninsula Earthquake Charity Pro Wrestling, a house show promoted by Pro Wrestling Zero1, defeating Chris Vice.
+At Noah Destination on July 13, 2024, Saito dropped the championship to Go Shiozaki.
+Saito then announced his retirement from professional wrestling would take place at the end of 2024 on November 17.

+In his final match he wrestled Naomichi Marufuji, losing after 15 minutes in the semi main event of an event titled "Deathtiny", his retirement show.
+During his entrance he brought out Mitsuharu Misawa's robe as a tribute.